dmsl/anyplace/server/README.md

 # Anyplace v3.x for developers

-## How to setup Anyplace v3.x in you IDE?
+## How to setup Anyplace v3.x in your IDE?
 1. You can run the project locally on your personal computer using the [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)
 + Download the  [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (The Community Edition is free but if you are a student we recommend taking advantage of the Ultimate Edition which is free for 1 year - this has built-in integration for Play Framework debugging)
 + Install the Scala plugin during the installation process